 Acute Health Care: Update on New Interpretation of Overtime Language

-As we have stated in past communications, this interpretation is not a result of negotiations and at no time has the NSGEU agreed with it.
+As you all know, the NSHA and IWK have a new interpretation of overtime compensation for all health care workers.
+This interpretation is not a result of negotiations and at no time has the NSGEU agreed with it.

-We would like to reiterate that each of you as individuals have a choice.
-You have the right to refuse overtime where you do not believe you are being compensated properly, and are therefore free to refuse overtime shifts and to tell your manager that you don’t accept working these shifts because it isn’t worth it to you to work beyond your scheduled hours at straight time.
+However, in the interim, each of you as individuals have a choice.
+Each of you as an individual has the right to refuse overtime where you do not believe you are being compensated properly, and are therefore free to refuse overtime shifts and to tell your manager that you don’t accept working these shifts because it isn’t worth it to you to work beyond your scheduled hours at straight time.
 Remember these hours are yours: if you choose to work, that’s extra time away from your family and friends.

 If you have further questions or concerns about this matter, please contact us.
 Keep an eye on your email for further updates from us on this important issue.